How Do I Know I’m Ready For Sex?

 - I’ve thought about all of this, and I think I’m ready to have sex.
 What do should I do now?

 - Both of you want to have sex without pressure from each other or anyone else.
 Consent from both you and the person you’re having sex is necessary.

 - Both you and the person you’re having sex with are being honest about your feelings.

 - You and the person you’re having sex with will do what you need to do, like using condoms, dental dams, and getting tested to reduce your risk of getting an STI.
 Learn more at www.chataboutit.org/STI

 - If you’re having vaginal sex, use birth control and condoms every single time you have sex to reduce the risk of pregnancy.
 (You should also use condoms every time you have sex to reduce your risk of STIs.
 Note: Most condoms are made of a rubber material called latex.
 For people who are allergic to latex, there are other materials like polyurethane that protect against STIs.
 You may have heard of natural membrane condoms like lambskin – those do not protect against STIs).

 - Both of you are comfortable communicating with each other, for example, saying “stop” and “no” in any situation.

 What if I don’t ever want to have sex with anyone?

 You might not feel ready for sex right now, but you might want to have sex someday in the future when things are different.
 For example, when you’re older, with a different person, or when you’re in a different kind of relationship.
-Everyone has a different sex drive, and sometimes they change with time— so don’t worry.
-Sex drives can be affected by lots of different things.
-Things like stress, life experiences, hormones, illness, medicine, how attracted you are to someone, and the type of relationship you have with that person.
+Everyone has a different sex drive, and sometimes your sex drive might change with time— so don’t worry.
+Sex drives can be affected by lots of different things, such as stress, life experiences, hormones, illness, medicine, how attracted you are to someone, and the type of relationship you have with that person.